Information for New Faculty

 Academics: Teaching and advising resources

-Visit the For Faculty page in the Office of the Dean of the Faculty website to learn more about the curriculum and all-college requirements, Crown Center, advising resources, and other teaching resources and opportunities such as the First-Year Program, the Colket Center, teaching off-campus and abroad, teaching in the summer, and the Honor Council.
+Visit the Crown Center page for resources to support professional development in teaching.
+The For Faculty main page in the Office of the Dean of the Faculty website has links to learn more about CC's academic policies (curriculum and all-college requirements), advising resources, First-Year Program, the Colket Center, and other teaching resources.

 Benefits information